2013 12 Hours of Sebring

-The 61st Mobil 1 12 Hours of Sebring was an endurance sports car race held on March 16, 2013 at the Sebring International Raceway in Florida, United States.
+The 61st Mobil 1 12 Hours of Sebring was an endurance sports car race held on March 16, 2013, at the Sebring International Raceway in Florida, United States.

 It was the last edition under the American Le Mans Series rules, marking the last year for the P1/LMP1 class at Sebring.
 The 2014 event was raced under the United SportsCar Racing brand.

+Background

+Preview

+American Le Mans Series (ALMS) president Scott Atherton confirmed the race was part of the schedule for the 2013 American Le Mans Series schedule in October 2012.
+It was the fifteenth consecutive year the event was held as part of the American Le Mans Series.
+The 2013 12 Hours of Sebring was the first of ten scheduled sports car races of 2013 American Le Mans Series.
+It was held at the 17-turn 3.741 mi Sebring International Raceway in Sebring, Florida on March 16, 2013.
+Unlike in previous years where the event was run by the American Le Mans Series and FIA World Endurance Championship, the 2013 edition was an ALMS stand alone event.

 Qualifying

 Qualifying result

 Pole position winners in each class are marked in bold.

 Race

 Race result

 Class winners in bold.
 Cars failing to complete 70% of their class winner's distance are marked as Not Classified (NC).